speechly/speechly/libraries/browser-ui/README.md

 <br/><br/>
 </div>

-# Speechly Browser UI components
+# Speechly Browser UI Components

 Ready made Speechly [UI components](https://docs.speechly.com/client-libraries/ui-components/) to build a reactive voice interface to a web site or app.
 See these CodePens for a preview:

 - [Speech-to-text CodePen](https://codepen.io/speechly/pen/VwzoMrW)
 - [Sneaker Shop CodePen](https://codepen.io/speechly/pen/dyzxVzv)

-> If you want to build a custom interface for you web app, you may want to check out [browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client) ([npm](https://www.npmjs.com/package/@speechly/browser-client)) for direct access to Speechly API.
+If you want to build a custom interface for you web app, you may want to check out [browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client) ([npm](https://www.npmjs.com/package/@speechly/browser-client)) for direct access to Speechly API.

-## Introduction To Components
+## Introduction to components

 - [Push-To-Talk Button](https://docs.speechly.com/ui-components/push-to-talk-button/) provides a button to control listening on/off.
 It comes integrated with [browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client).
 - [Big Transcript](https://docs.speechly.com/ui-components/big-transcript/) is an overlay-style component that displays real-time speech-to-text transcript and feedback to the user.
 Recognized entities are highlighted.